Email is the worst, and attempted hack on Sen. Claire McCaskill shows why

 Targeting the inboxes of political staffers

 In the case of the McCaskill attack, hackers tailored a password reset web page for one of McCaskill's staff members.
 It already had his email address entered in the form.
-We don't know how hackers sent the link to that page to the staffer, but it could have come in an email that relied on more spoofing techniques to look even more legitimate.
+We don't know how hackers sent the staffer the link to that page, but it could have come in an email that relied on more spoofing techniques to look even more legitimate.

 Hackers might not have gotten McCaskill this time, but they'll keep trying.
-Tom Burt, Microsoft's vice president for customer security and trust, said last week at the Aspen Security Forum that the company has identified three candidates for Congress who were targeted with a phishing campaign using a fake Microsoft web page .
-Even if McCaskill is one of those three, that means others might in the future.
+Tom Burt, Microsoft's vice president for customer security and trust, said last week at the Aspen Security Forum that the company has identified three candidates for Congress who were targeted with a phishing campaign using a fake Microsoft web page.
+Even if McCaskill is one of those three, the others might still be susceptible.

 Alternatives to email